 Michael Pangrazio was teaching me how to matte paint .
 Which means: he would teach me how to paint quickly and realistically for film by just throwing me in the fire.
 If I made a mistake or couldnt get something, he would step in and show me how to.
 Chris Evans would do the same.
 This is how I learned.
 I had to deal with my ego being smashed.
 The more i was smashed up and made mistakes, the more confident I became and unafraid of making mistakes.

-I would slowly start each painting by laying in a painting , with big brushes loosly we would have critiques and if I came to a point where I painted what I was assigned to the best of my abilities then Michael would take over and make it even better.
-And that's how I learned how to matte paint.
+I would slowly start each painting by blocking in the main colors loosly with big brushes.
+We would have critiques and if I came to a point where I painted what I was assigned to the best of my abilities then Michael would take over and make it even better.
+This is how I learned how to matte paint.

 Chris Evans also taught me many of the techniques of matte painting.
 How to make something look realistic with large brushstrokes using crumpled up newspaper for example to get the look of rocks or just how to get a realistic look using 4 basic colors and values and as I went along, I learned what was going to work on Film by all the tests we would do on the paintings.
 The most important piece that I learned in the beginning of my matte painting journey was trusting myself, and my abilities amongst the great artists that I was working with.
 Keeping quiet, listening, and watching .
 The next thing I learned about Matte Painting was how much I could get away with in making something look realistic on film.